Acer Predator 17 G9-791 Disassembly

 The Acer Predator 17 G9-791 comes with a Panasonic Matshita UJ272Q 9.5mm SATA 6X 3D Blu-ray burner.

-The Predator 17 G9-791 has an exciting design for the optical drive slot.
-Not only does it support tool-less quick release, but it also comes with a cooling module from the factory, which means that the optical drive can be swapped out for a separate cooling module.
-The working principle of the cooling module is relatively simple, it has a slender fan inside, and the red mesh hole is the riser, from which cold air is drawn in and flows through the entire interior of the case, assisting the two main cooling fans to improve internal air circulation to enhance heat dissipation.
+The optical drive slot design of the Predator 17 G9-791 is exciting.
+It not only supports tool-free quick release but also comes with a factory-installed cooling module, which means the optical drive can be replaced with a separate cooling module.
+The working principle of the cooling module is relatively simple.
+It has a slender fan inside, and the red mesh is the air intake, from which it draws in cold air and flows throughout the interior of the chassis, assisting the two main cooling fans to improve internal air circulation and enhance heat dissipation.

-Sliding down the service cover and remove it.
+Sliding down the service cover and removing it.

 Under the cover, you can access two SSDs, a hard drive, and two spare RAM slots.

-Remove two securing the M.2 SSD and take it away from its slots.
+Remove the screw securing the M.2 SSD and carefully remove it from its slots.

-Acer Predator 17 G9-791 features two Toshiba 128GB M.2 SSD.
-Build 256GB SSD Raid 0, which can give users faster application response speed and data read speed.
+The Acer Predator 17 G9-791 features two Toshiba 128GB M.2 SSDs.
+They are configured in a RAID 0 array, providing users with faster application response times and data read speeds.

-Under the bottom case, you can access the battery, wireless card, speakers, heatsink/fan assembly, and motherboard.
+Under the bottom cover, you can access the battery, wireless card, speakers, heatsink, CPU fan, and motherboard.

-Disconnect two cooling fan cables from the motherboard.
+Disconnect the two cooling fan cables from the motherboard.

-There are two RAM slots on the back side of the motherboard, and it comes with two SK Hynix 8GB PC4-2133P and DDR4-2133MHz RAM.
+There are two RAM slots on the back side of the motherboard, and it comes with two SK Hynix 8GB DDR4-2133MHz RAM modules.

-Acer Predator 17 G9-791 has four RAM slots and supports up to 32GB RAM.
+The Acer Predator 17 G9-791 has four RAM slots and supports up to 32GB of RAM.

 Blue: GST5009 LF Network Transformer.